 Manual pole saws don’t have an engine at all, so you have to work them manually by hand.
 They still work nicely for tree trimming if you’re only cutting off smaller branches.
 They’re light weight so they don’t need much strength, and the plus side of a manual pole saw is it will always work since you’re not relying on a battery or electric power for it to run.

-That said, our experts advise that you simply go with a cordless model among all the types of pole saws.
-It is simply a lot less stressful than other pole saws for sawing branches.
+That said, I advise that you simply go with a cordless model among all the types of pole saws.
+It is much less stressful than other pole saws for sawing branches.

 Price